gotraveltoworld/vt_crawler/README.md

 Use jquery to get the pronunciation challenge content of the voicetube service for the personal note.

 ## Config
-1. You need to create a file for configure(include your accout and password).
+1. You need to create a file for configure(include your account and password).
 2. You need to set your output path on your disk for the host's record, your record and the notes.
 #### configure.py
 ```python